ethz-asl/autolabel/README.md

 ## Installing

+The installation instructions were tested for Python 3.8.
 Some dependencies are recommended to be installed through Anaconda.
 In your Anaconda env, you can install them with:
 ```
 conda install pytorch torchvision cudatoolkit=11.3 -c pytorch